dornabdi/surfs_up/README.md

 There are clear distintions between temperature trends between the two months, please view the summary statistics for each month below:

 <br/> ![june_temps](images/june_temps.png)
 <br/> ![dec_temps](images/dec_temps.png)

-## Summary
+## Summary and Two Additional Queries
-Two additional queries to gather more weather data for June and December (do precipitation because that will impact surf shop) In addiition to analyzing temperature data, it is also important to view summary statistics data for precipitation.
-It is much less likely for customers to patronize a surf or an ice cream shop when it is pouring rain.
+To summarize, there is enough similarity between the two month's temperature to open the surf and ice cream shop year-round.
+If the minimum temperature in December is 56 degrees, W.Avy can sustain the business all year.
+While temperature is key to the tourism industry, rain has a huge impact as well.
+It is also important to view summary statistics data for precipitation.
+It is much less likely for customers to patronize a surf or an ice cream shop when it is pouring rain even if the temperature is ideal.

 I ran the following queries to find summary statistics on precipitation in the busy tourist months of June and December.

 results = session.query(Measurement.date, Measurement.prcp).filter(extract('month', Measurement.date) == 6).all() <br/>
 results = session.query(Measurement.date, Measurement.prcp).filter(extract('month', Measurement.date) == 12).all()

-Once I did that, I got the following results.
+Once I did that, I got the following results:

 <br/> ![june_prcp](images/june_prcp.png)
 <br/> ![dec_prcp](images/dec_prcp.png)